 - Apply a bead of seam sealer to all seams.

-- Once completed, the installation much remain in dry conditions for 72 hrs. in order for the adhesive to cure properly.
+- Once completed, the installation must remain in dry conditions for 72 hrs. for the adhesive to cure properly.